On That Big Lake

 For we just never expected to face death that day on that big lake.

-Thinking back now it all seems like a blur, when the boat got submerged,
+Thinking back now it all seems like a blur, the boat got submerged,

 We all dove in the water, and started swimming to shore,

-For never did we expect to face death that day on that “Calaveras” lake.
+We surely never expected to face death that day on Calaveras Lake